 After entry, the student or scholar should download the I-94 Record to verify that the entry was properly recorded electronically.
 A copy of this electronic entry record should be printed for personal records after each entry to the United States.

-During entry procedures, students and scholars should answer all questions clearly.
+During entry procedures, scholars should answer all questions clearly.
 Omission or misrepresentation of information can result in denial of entry.
 If you encounter any serious difficulty:

-Travel to Canada, Mexico and neighboring islands (except Cuba) is handled somewhat differently than travel to other countries.
+Travel to Canada and Mexico is handled somewhat differently than travel to other countries.

-The automatic visa revalidation provision allows those whose U.S. entry visa has expired to briefly visit Canada and Mexico (for H-1B and O-1 temporary workers) and Canada, Mexico, Saint Pierre, Miquelon, the Dominican Republic, Haiti, Bermuda, the Bahamas, Barbados, Jamaica, the Windward and Leeward Islands, Trinidad, Martinique, and other British, French and Netherlands territories or possessions in or bordering the Caribbean Sea, except Cuba, (for F and J visa holders) and return to the United States without applying for a new visa at a U.S. consulate.
+The automatic visa revalidation provision allows those whose U.S. entry visa has expired to briefly visit Canada or Mexico and return to the United States without applying for a new visa at a U.S. consulate.
 The following rules apply to automatic visa revalidation:

-- The visit must not exceed 30 days and may be spent only in Canada and Mexico (for F, J, H or O) or adjacent islands (for F and J only) – except Cuba.
+- The visit must not exceed 30 days and may be spent only in Canada or Mexico.

-- You must not be a citizen of a country that the Department of State has determined to be a sponsor of terrorism.
+- You must not be a citizen of a country that the Department of State has determined to be a sponsor of terrorism (new window).

-- You must have a valid passport (valid six months into the future).
+- You must have a valid passport (valid six months beyond your approval notice).

 - You must have maintained status while in the United States and intend to resume that status when you return to the United States.

-Many students and scholars* will need tourist visas to enter Canada, Mexico, and neighboring islands.
-Contact the embassy of the country which you intend to visit and check entry visa requirements before making travel arrangements.
-If you are an F-1 or J-1 visa holder, you will need a valid travel signature from your IS Advisor before applying for a visa to enter these countries.
+Many scholars will need tourist visas to enter Canada and Mexico.
+Contact the embassy (new window) of the country which you intend to visit and check entry visa requirements before making travel arrangements.

-NOTE: Federal regulations prohibit those who have been denied a visa at one of the U.S. consulates in Canada, Mexico or adjacent islands from returning to the United States.
-Those whose visa applications are denied must return to their home country and apply for a new visa at the U.S. consulate in the home country prior to returning to the United States.
-If you are interested in more information, please read about applying for a visa and how to make an appointment for a visa interview in Canada or Mexico.
+NOTE: Federal regulations prohibit those who have been denied a visa at one of the U.S. consulates in Canada or Mexico from returning to the United States.
+Those whose visa applications are denied must return to their home country and apply for a new visa at the U.S. Consulate in the home country prior to returning to the United States.
+If you are interested in more information, please read about applying for a visa and how to make an appointment for a visa interview in Canada or Mexico (new window).